Dedw3nTech/dedw3n/replit.md

 ✅ Database seeding and admin user setup complete

 ## Known Issues
-- None currently - all major SEO and indexing issues have been resolved
+- None currently - all major SEO, indexing, and contact form issues have been resolved
 - **Soft 404 errors completely fixed** - Search Console should now properly crawl and index valid pages only
+- **Contact form authentication and email issues completely fixed** - All functionality working correctly

 ## Deployment Notes
 - Application runs on port 5000